White-headed woodpecker: Distribution and habitat

 The range of the white-headed woodpecker stretches in the mountains from British Columbia through southern California.
 They form nests in dead trees or snags and reproduce once per year.

 Taxonomy

 Most of the range is occupied by the nominate subspecies.
 In the southern part of the range, L. a. gravirostris, which has a longer bill - especially in males - and tail, is only found on mountaintops of the San Gabriel Mountains to San Diego County.
 Birds on Mount Pinos are somewhat intermediate. mtDNA cytochrome b and ATP synthase subunit 6 sequence data confirms this arrangement and also suggests that the Mount Pinos birds are closer to L. a. gravirostris (Alexander & Burns, 2006).
 Apparently, the larger bill of the southern subspecies is an adaptation for being better able to feed on the large, spiny cones of Coulter pines (Pinus coulteri).
-Some taxonomic authorities, including the American Ornithological Society, continue to place this species in the genus Picoides.
+Some taxonomic authorities, including the American Ornithological Society, place this species in the genus Dryobates.